 I plunged into View B, utilizing some of my super stretchy leftover fabric from the Skirt Turned Cautionary Tale.
 There were so many hurdles making this darn shirt- some my fault, most Simplicity’s fault.

-Problem 1: This pattern is drafted for women who are shaped like an upside-down triangle (a buff man…?)
-There was a STUPID amount of ease in the chest area but it barely fit in the tummy/hips.
+Problem 1: This pattern is drafted for women who are shaped like an upside-down triangle.
+There was a CRAZY amount of ease in the chest area but it barely fit in the tummy/hips.
 I had to rip and sew a tiiiiiny seam allowance in the waist area.

 Problem 2: THOSE STRAPS.
 I don’t know if I was still kind of a sewing n00b (1 1/2 years of straight practice…) or if a toddler wrote the instructions for the neckline, but I just could not wrap my head around the construction.